-- Framework Principles How the Irish Cancer Society and researchers will work together: a set of principles which underpin how the charity will work in partnership with grant holders to maximise research impact. - Theory of Change What the Irish Cancer Society is aiming to achieve: the Goal, and the Outcomes (or changes that need to happen in order for that goal to be achieved), to which all research projects funded through the grants scheme should aim to make a contribution; this is articulated in the 'Theory of Change'. - Impact Plan How impact should be planned by researchers at the application stage. - Impact Reporting How the progress of achieving impact will be monitored by the Irish Cancer Society.
+Framework Principles - How the Irish Cancer Society and researchers will work together.
+This is a set of principles that underpin how the charity will work in partnership with grant holders to maximise research impact.

+Theory of Change - What the Irish Cancer Society is aiming to achieve.
+The 'goal' and the 'outcomes' (changes that need to happen in order for that goal to be achieved), to which all research projects funded through the grants scheme should aim to make a contribution; this is articulated in the 'Theory of Change'.

+Impact Plan - How impact should be planned by researchers at the application stage.

+Impact Reporting - How the progress of achieving impact will be monitored by the Irish Cancer Society.

-2.2.
-Framework principles
+2.2 Framework principles

-These research impact principles frame the relationship the Irish Cancer Society wants to have with all of its grant holders.
+The research impact principles frame the relationship that the Irish Cancer Society want to have with all of its grant holders.

 By having these principles, it allows us all to work from the same page from the very start.
-They are designed to ensure the best levels of support, partnership and mutual understanding, with the ultimate aim of maximising research impact.
+They are designed to ensure the best levels of support, partnership, and mutual understanding, with the ultimate aim of maximising research impact.